U-Tools: Unique Tools for Windows System Administrators

 Prepare the AD Forest and Domain

 1. Apply the schema update to the Active Directory.
-On the old domain controller (DC) that owns the Schema Master FSMO role, insert the DVD disk for the new operating system and type the following:
+On the old domain controller (DC) that owns the Schema Master FSMO role, insert the installation media for the new operating system and type the following:

 D: